 Electronics, such as printers or kitchen items, that still function can be donated to charities like Salvation Army or Goodwill.
 Broken electronics can be taken to the Recycle and Reuse Drop-Off Center.

 Additionally, Best Buy has an electronics and appliances recycling program that accepts almost everything, including laptops, computers, cell phones, and cameras.
 They offer discounts or trade-ins on some products if you bring in items to recycle.

-If you’re interested in getting rid of an old laptop or computer, it might be a good idea to extract the data and wipe your files before donating or recycling.
+If you want to get rid of an old laptop or computer, it’s a good idea to extract the data and wipe your files before donating or recycling.
 There are ways to do this on your own, or you might feel more comfortable hiring someone to do it for you.

-It might take a little time to gather your items and remove them from your home, but the results - peace of mind and a clearer space - are so worth it!
+Letting unwanted stuff linger in your home saps your energy and clutters your mind as well as your space.
+It might take a little time to gather your items and remove them, but the results – peace of mind and a clutter-free home – are so worth it!

 P.S.
-Don’t forget that donation drop-off is included with our hands-on organizing service, so we can save you a trip (or three).
+Don’t forget that donation drop-off is included with our professional organizing service, so we can save you a trip (or three).